 The study areas are fast growing sub-urban in Port Harcourt with geographical coordinates of Latitude 4° 49' 27.0012" N and Longitude 7° 2' 0.9996" E. It has 9 meters above sea level with a tropical climate.
 It has a significant rainfall pattern in most months of the year and a short dry season with little effect (Okafor, 1973; Demographia, 2016; www.wikipedia.com, 2010).
-Temperature varies by 24C throughout the year.
+There is temperature variation throughout the year.